missrhea/missrhea.github.io/content/writing/Keeping-The-Model-Alive/index.md

 (b) re-train the model.

 Finally, Data Science efforts don't end with modeling.
 Deploying ML systems isn't just about getting ML systems to the end-users.
 Just like concerns with software systems in production, it's about building an infrastructure so the team can be quickly alerted when something goes wrong, figure out what went wrong, test in production, roll-out/rollback updates.
+It is about 'Keeping the Model Alive'.